 Sessions may be declined if the material isn't fit to the singer's vocal range.

 - Provide a WAV track for the singer to learn the melody.
 This can be your scratch vocals or an audio mock-up made with a virtual instrument.

 - Our singers will not create a melody for your lyrics, or lyrics for your melody, or provide translation services for your lyrics.
 If you would like them to do so, fill in this form to provide a briefing and key information about your project.

 Last but not least...

-Please be kind and understanding towards our musicians.
-In spite of being world-class performers, they’re also human beings just like us: they need time to prepare properly and, because of their level of excellence and perfectionism, they’ll not be satisfied with trying to record something for you that doesn’t match their own high standards.
+Be kind and understanding towards our musicians.
+In spite of being world-class artists and advisors, they’re also human beings just like us: they need time to prepare and understand your music properly and, because of their level of excellence and perfectionism, they’ll not be satisfied with trying to work with you unless they feel prepared.
 This is their art and their craft, to which they have dedicated thousands of hours of their lives, and they don’t want to put out anything less than something that is a true expression of their mastery.
 So just remember that they’re not robots and certainly not miracle workers.
-But if you put in the time to provide them with the materials they need, they’ll provide you with some of the best recordings you’ve ever heard.
+But if you put in the time to provide them with the materials they need, they’ll provide you with some of the best artistic outcomes and ideas you’ve ever heard.
 Symbiosis at its best.
 Or, as someone once said: “If you take care of the music, the music will take care of you”.